 Music 205 Music History and Analysis I (3).
 A study, via listening, score study, and source readings, of music of Western civilization prior to 1750.
 After a brief introduction to world music, the course continues with study of musical thought in antiquity and the early Christian era, Gregorian chant, and the principal repertories of polyphony through the Baroque period.
 Prerequisites: music 105 and 108 or permission of the instructor.
 Students in music major programs take this course concurrently with Music 207 and 213.

 Philosophy 251 History of Western Philosophy I (3).
 A survey of the major Western philosophers and philosophical movements of the ancient and medieval periods.

 Philosophy 322 Aquinas (3).
 An intensive study of selected texts of Thomas Aquinas.

 Religion 243 History of Christian Theology I (3).
-Fall and Spring.
-This is a historically oriented study of Christian theology in the Patristic and Medieval periods (100-1500).
+This is a historically-oriented study of Christian theology in the Patristic and Medieval periods (100-1500).
 Particular attention is paid to the development of key Christian doctrines such as the Trinity and the Incarnation and to questions such as the relationship between faith and reason.

 Spanish 366 Spanish Literature from the Middle Ages to the Renaissance (3).
-Spring.
-The course introduces students to the world of Medieval Spain through its literature.
-It will explore the ways in which this literature reflects the social and political interactions between the Christians, the Muslims and the Jews that inhabited the Iberian Peninsula during this period of Spanish history.
+An introduction to the world of Medieval Spain through its literature.
+Students explore the ways in which this literature reflects the social and political interactions between the Christians, the Muslims and the Jews that inhabited the Iberian Peninsula during this period of Spanish history.
 Through a close reading of a few works, the values and morals that shaped medieval society are examined.
 Daily homework, an oral presentation and a final research paper are required.
 Prerequisite: Spanish 308 and 309, or permission of the instructor.